yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 }
 ```

+### Going over each code section of the loader

-Let's now quickly go through the basic functionality of this code :
+Let's now quickly go through the basic functionality of this code.

 * We start by including some libraries which will later be used in the program's flow.